Mindfulness-Based Therapy in Lafayette, CA

 Mindful Communication Bringing awareness to conversations—truly listening, noticing your own reactions, and responding with intention rather than defensiveness.

-Five Senses Practice Using your senses to ground yourself in the present—particularly helpful for anxiety, panic, or dissociation.
+Five Senses Practice Using your senses to ground yourself in the present—particularly helpful for anxiety, panic, or dissociation,.

 Mindfulness Integrated with Drama Therapy